-Aerating your lawn is a vital part of property maintenance.
+Aerating your lawn in Houston is a vital part of property maintenance.
 Lawn care aeration ensures that nutrients, air, and water get through built-up grass and thatch.
 This leads to healthy, green grass you can be proud of.

 What Is Lawn Aeration?